 Have fun!
 You decide on the details.
 Don’t fret if you don’t know a lot about wine because tasting and drinking are how you learn about it.
 The most important thing is to have a great time.

 Do you have any favorite New York wines?
 Have you hosted a wine tasting party at home?
 Do tell in the comments!

 Many thanks to New York Wines for sending these local wines.
-New York State is the third largest wine producing region in the US, and continues to be recognized nationally and internationally for Rieslings, Chardonnays, Cabernet Francs, and others varietals.
+New York State is the fourth largest wine producing state in the US, and continues to be recognized nationally and internationally for Rieslings, Chardonnays, Cabernet Francs, and others varietals.
 For more info on New York wines, visit their website.